 Candid ($3,500+)

 Unlike Byte or ClearCorrect, Candid offers a unique blend of in-office and at-home care.
-You’ll start your treatment in a local dentist’s office (there are 300+ in Candid’s network).
+You’ll start your treatment in a local dentist’s office (there are 800+ in Candid’s network).
 After that, you’ll complete most of your aligner plan at home, submitting photo check-ins every 14 days, so your dentist can collaborate with Candid to keep you on track.
-This CandidMonitoring model is more robust than at-home aligners, yet more streamlined than ClearCorrect.
+We think this CandidMonitoring model is more robust than at-home aligners, yet more streamlined than ClearCorrect.

-At $3,500+, Candid is often around the same price as ClearCorrect, but you’re getting a more streamlined treatment option that still incorporates hands-on care.
-Their hybrid model could be a great fit for anyone who likes the convenience of teledentistry, but also likes the idea of having some face-time with their dentist.
+At $3,500+, Candid is often around the same price as ClearCorrect, but you’re likely to have fewer in-person appointments — without entirely sacrificing hands-on care.
+We think their hybrid model could be a great fit for anyone who likes the convenience of teledentistry, but also likes the idea of having some face-time with their dentist.

 Want a closer look?
 Read our in-depth review of Candid.